vanrein/ods-rpc/README.md

 and should not normally occur.
 In other words, it is a very suitable aspect of zone validity monitoring.
 The flag will cause `ods-webapi` to refuse any further actions on the zone.

+## Switchable Backends

+The backend module can easily be switched between alternative implementations.
+There are two backends in place:

+  * The "normal" one is to add and remove zones from signing through `ods-ksmutil` to the `ods-enforcer`.
+  * An alternative backend replaces the Enforcer under the assumption that key rollover and the KSK/ZSK distinction can be dropped.
+In this situation, the backend addresses PKCS #11 directly and generates a key as well as a `.signconf` file and an updated `zones.list` for the `ods-signer`.
+The database will be replaced with PKCS #11 storage in this backend.
+This backend requires access to `conf.xml`, to gain access to the PKCS #11 repository configuration.

+Note that switching between backends is not supposed to be done lightly.
+You are currently assumed to make a choice before you start signing anything.

+We do not advise the alternative backend unless you are using ECDSA for which we believe key rollovers are less of a necessity [ref:Roland:curvedDNS].
+In a setup with a replicated HSM, the use of only PKCS #11 and no database may simplify management somewhat.

 ## Signed Communication